 All licensed employees on a 190-230 day contract shall be allowed eleven (11) days sick leave with the full pay during the school year.
 Two of which may be used as "personal leave" days.
 All licensed employees on a 240 day contract shall be allowed fourteen (14) days sick leave with full pay during the school year.
 Three of which may be used as "personal leave" days.
 If any licensed employee does not use the full amount allowed, the unused amount shall accumulate at a rate of eleven or thirteen days per year to a maximum of 120 work days at full pay, including leave for the year.
 All days more than 120 will be reimbursed yearly at a rate of 30 dollars per day.
 Employees that retire or leave the district will be compensated at a rate of 30 dollars per day for unused sick days upon request.
-After the initial year of employment and all sick days have been used, Pottsville School District can provide an additional ten days of extended sick leave will only be provided at the discretion of the Superintendent of Schools and with his approval.
+After the initial year of employment and all sick days have been used, Pottsville School District can provide an additional ten days of extended sick leave of which the amount of substitute's pay only be deducted.
+These additional days of extended sick leave will only be provided at the discretion of the Superintendent of Schools and with his approval.
 All half-days taken will be counted against the total number of days accrued.
 Lesser amounts of time taken will accumulate toward a half-day or full day of sick leave.
 This time shall be documented on the accumulated time sheet located in each school building.